 In addition to increasing contentment because of the ease of looking up the schedule online, HRIS may help to increase employee contentment in other ways.
 Depending on the available features, employees may be able to submit feedback regarding preferences in regards to scheduling.
 Knowing which employees prefer the late shifts, which prefer the early morning shifts, and which employees would like to pick up available additional shifts can simultaneously make scheduling easier and make employees happier.

 Employee scheduling software can be beneficial in many ways, but not every HR software package comes equipped with this functionality.
 If you would like to upgrade to HR software with scheduling options, we can help.
-Visit our vendor match page to begin your selection journey.
+Visit our Software Match page to begin your selection journey.

 HRIS, or Human Resources Information Systems, can be a valuable tool for human resources managers and the entire organization.
 HRIS can ...